StevenBlack/vocab/readme.md

 ### bifurcate
 To split into two parts or branches; to fork.
 Though you can say that a road is bifurcated, and you can certainly bifurcate a crab before you eat it, the word is most often used to describe ideas or concepts.
-Pronounced BYE-FUR-KATE.

 ### biggin